Town of Nashville

 Why Do We Hold Public Hearings?

-Public Hearings are often required by either federal, state, or local law.
-They allow the decision-making body, whether it be the Town Council or an appointed board, the opportunity to receive and consider public opinions before deciding or making recommendations on important issues that will impact Nashville citizens.
+Public Hearings are often required by law.
+They allow the decision-making body the chance to consider public opinions. before decisions are made on issues that will impact citizens.
 Below are a few examples of when we will hold a public hearing:

 - The Town's Budget